 It's time to hit the Vatican and it's museums.
 Make sure you buy your tour and tickets online before you go, the queues here are horrendous.
 General Admission €16, however, there are small group tours (16 people max) €33 each - both include Vatican Museums, Sistine Chapel and St Paul's Basilica.

-Spend a good 3 hours enjoying the Museum.
-You can send a postcard home from the Vatican post office.
+Spend 3 hours enjoying the Museum.
+You can send a postcard home from the Vatican post office which always goes down a treat back home.

 Walk up from the Vatican to the Castel Sant'Angelo, Hadrian's Mausoleum.
 It costs €10.50 to enter here.
 It's an impressive monument and once you have ascended the 400ft Spiral ramp you get some amazing views of the Vatican and a wonderful picture of Rome.

 It's worth noting that the Bridge of Angels, opposite the Castel Sant'Angelo (you cannot miss it), looks stunning at night, so if you are in the area, make sure you go and take a picture.

 As I love history, I always direct people to the Ara Pacis, Augustus' mausoleum.
 The craftsmanship of this tomb is sensational and considering he was the greatest Emperor, in my humble opinion, it's worth checking it out.
 Admission costs €10.50 and it's not very big so you will only need 45 minutes at best.

 Continue up to Piazza Del Popolo.
 Walk south to the main shopping area of Rome, stores are open late until 8pm so now is a great time to get into Nike, H & M etc. Enjoy the evening walking around this area.
 Looking for somewhere to eat, Il Gabriello was stunning, hidden down stairs in a vaulted room, it had romance and delicious fresh pasta.